-For the HAPs opt-out, the single and aggregate HAP emission records were not being kept in a proper manner.
-The E-coating materials don't contain any HAPs.
-The antiquing paints have no HAPs according to the SDS and one of the thinners does contain HAPs.
-Toluene is used as a clean-up solvent and the annual usage of toluene to date is 300 gallons.
+For the HAPs opt-out, the single and aggregate HAP emission records may need some updates.
+The coatings used in EU-Ecoating do not contain any HAPs.
+The antiquing paints have some HAPs according to the SDS and one of the thinners contains HAPs.
+The HAPs content of the coatings needs to be updated in the records.
+The highest used single HAP is toluene which is used as a clean-up solvent.
+Annual emissions of toluene for 2020 was estimated at 0.52 tons.
+The conservative estimate of aggregate HAP emissions is less than 1 ton for the 2018, 2019, and 2020 years.